-- Always wear proper PPE as determined by risk assessment such as a gown, face/eye protection, a surgical mask, and a double set of gloves when working in a BSC.
+- Always wear proper PPE as determined by a risk assessment such as a gown, face/eye protection, a surgical mask, and a double set of gloves when working in a BSC.

 - Never put your head inside the BSC, utilize mechanical devices to reach far areas.